Ash Stevens Riverview Facility, United States of America

-Ash Stevens, a Michigan-based contract pharmaceutical manufacturing company, operates two facilities for API process development and production.
-Its Riverview API manufacturing facility in Michigan is undergoing a $20m expansion to bolster production.
-The expansion, announced in June 2010, will create 60 direct and 142 indirect jobs.
+Michigan-based contract pharmaceutical manufacturing company Ash Stevens operates two facilities for API process development and production.
+Its Riverview API manufacturing facility in Michigan, US, was expanded with a $20m investment to bolster production.
+Concluded in April 2013, the expansion created 60 direct and 142 indirect jobs.

-The expansion broke ground in June 2010 and will be carried out in phases over the next five years.
-Between 2004 and 2009, the Riverview facility was extended by 6,000ft² over multiple expansions and upgrades amounting to $15m, which enhanced the company's capabilities and integrated new technology into the processes.
+The expansion broke ground in June 2010 and was carried out in phases over the next three years.
+Between 2004 and 2009, the Riverview facility was extended by 6,000ft² over multiple expansions and upgrades amounting to $15m, which enhanced the company’s capabilities and integrated new technology into the processes.

 Expansion of the Ash Stevens Riverview API facility

-The phased expansion will boost the production at the facility by 50%-80%.
-In the first phase a 10,000ft² storage and materials handling facility will be constructed at a cost of $3.5m.
-It will replace one of the three smaller reactor bays to accommodate the present and future business needs.
+The phased expansion boosted the production at the facility by between 50% and 80%.
+In the first phase, a 10,000ft² storage and materials handling facility was constructed for $3.5m.
+It replaced one of the three smaller reactor bays to accommodate the present and future business needs.

-The second phase, which began in September 2011, will involve the construction of two 2,250 gallon reactor bay to accommodate large-scale API manufacturing.
-The reactor bay will be equipped with vessels of 500gal, 750gal and 1,000gal capacities that will replace an existing 900gal bay.
+Starting in September 2011, the second phase involved the construction of two 2,250gal reactor bays to accommodate large-scale API manufacturing.
+The reactor bay was equipped with vessels of 500gal, 750gal and 1,000gal capacities that replaced an existing 900gal bay.

-A $11.4m contract for the construction of the new reactor bays was awarded to Walbridge Aldinger in August 2011.
-They are expected to be completed in 2013.
-Ash Stevens sales are expected to double when the project is completed in 2013.
+An $11.4m contract for the construction of the new reactor bays was awarded to Walbridge Aldinger in August 2011.
+The construction of two bays was complete by February 2013.

 Facility details and laboratories